wpilibsuite/frc-docs/source/docs/software/sensors/counters.rst

 Distance
 ^^^^^^^^

-.. note:: Counters measure *relative* distance, not absolute; the distance value returned will depend on the position of the encoder when the robot was turned on or the encoder value was last :ref:`reset <resetting-a-counter>`.
+.. note:: Counters measure *relative* distance, not absolute; the distance value returned will depend on the position of the encoder when the robot was turned on or the encoder value was last :ref:`reset <docs/software/sensors/counters:Resetting a Counter>`.

-If the :ref:`distance per pulse <configuring-counter-parameters>` has been configured, users can obtain the total distance traveled by the counted sensor with the :code:`getDistance()` method:
+If the :ref:`distance per pulse <docs/software/sensors/counters:Configuring counter parameters>` has been configured, users can obtain the total distance traveled by the counted sensor with the :code:`getDistance()` method:

 .. tabs::